AM243x MCU+ SDK 11.02.00

 gmake -s sbl DEVICE={device}

-• If you're not using any of the SBLs (SBL UART, SBL OSPI, SBL NULL) and is following the CCS boot method (SOC Initialization Using CCS Scripting), make sure to build the sciclient_ccs_init application by doing
+• If you're not using any of the SBLs (SBL UART, SBL OSPI, SBL NULL) and are following the CCS boot method (SOC Initialization Using CCS Scripting), make sure to build the sciclient_ccs_init application by doing

 cd ${SDK_INSTALL_PATH}